foremast/foremast/_docs/configuration_files/gcp_environments.rst

 ``foremast_groups``
 ********************

-A comma separated list of groups that can request permissions to this project.
+A `__` (double underscore) separated list of groups that can request permissions to this project.
 (See :ref:`gcp_environments_permissions` for details)

     | *Default*: None
     | *Required*: No
-    | *Values*: Comma separated list of Gitlab or GitHub groups
+    | *Values*: Double underscore separated list of Gitlab or GitHub groups

 How to Label a Project in GCP